Check your tires, including the spare tire, once a month or more.

 If you overfill the tire, release air by pushing on the metal stem in the center of the tire valve.
 Recheck the tire pressure with the tire gauge.
 Be sure to put the valve caps back on the valve stems.
 Without the valve cap, dirt or moisture could get into the valve core and cause air leakage.
 If a valve cap is missing, install a new one as soon as possible.

-Hyundai Kona (OS) 2018-2024 Service Manual: Description and operation
+Hyundai Kona (OS) 2018-2026 Service Manual: Crankshaft Position Sensor (CKPS) Description and operation

 Description